 You can use fresh or dried dill weed in this bread.
 I use fresh when we have it in season, and dried the rest of the year.
 When swapping fresh and dried herbs, you do need to adjust the amount as noted in the recipe below.

 Make this dill pickle bread for all the dill pickle fans in our life!
 It's sure to be a big hit.
-Also try this Garlic Dill Pickle Pizza.
+Also try this Garlic Dill Pickle Pizza and this Dill Pickle Potato Salad for more dill pickle recipes.

 Dill Pickle Quick Bread